nurdyad/chrome-extensions/README.md

-# 🧩 Chrome Extensions Collection
+# 🧩 BetterLetter Chrome Extensions Collection

 A curated collection of custom-built Chrome extensions developed to streamline workflows for BetterLetter, OBAN, and browser-based productivity.
 Each extension lives in its own folder and can be installed independently.